SolidBlock-cn/extshape/UpdateLog-en.md

 ### 2.0.0
 - Adapted to new version of Better Runtime Resource Packs.
 - Fixed the issue that some bedrock blocks occupy the empty loot table.
+- The permission level of `/extshape:check-conflict` has been adjusted to 4.

 ### 1.9.0